 You do not need a special occasion for this pan seared salmon.
 It is totally doable even on busy weeknights - faster than take-out or a trip through the drive-thru!
 Let’s get to it!

 - Make sure all the scales are removed from the salmon’s skin.
 You can scrape a sharp knife back and forth over the skin (the scales tend to fly around) until you have a netting appearance on the skin side.
-You can also ask your fishmonger to handle this process for you. *Bringing your salmon to room temperature (about 30 minutes) while handling also ensures a nice fast, even cook!
+You can also ask your fishmonger to handle this process for you.

 - Rinse the salmon fillets then dry them well using paper towels.
 Do this thoroughly, as the best crispy skin results from starting with very dry salmon, so get as much water soaked up as possible.

 - Heat your pan to medium-high.
 Give the pan plenty of time to heat well so the entire pan surface is evenly heated for the best searing results.
 Add enough coconut oil to coat the bottom of the pan lightly.
 Add more oil if your food tends to stick to the pan when you cook.

 - Pat the salmon dry again with a paper towel just before cooking, then season the skin side with salt and pepper right before placing it into your heated pan.
 Once the oil is shimmering and slightly smoking, the pan is ready for searing.
 Don’t let the oil smoke too much; turn down the heat if it gets too smoky.

 - Place the salmon fillets in the heated pan with the seasoned skin side down.
 You can test the edge of the salmon in the pan to be sure it is ready.
 The fish should sizzle if the pan is sufficiently heated.
 Cook the fillets on the skin side for 4-5 minutes depending on the thickness of your fillets.